-(b) A change of ownership for a parent agency is a change of ownership for the parent agency's branch office or alternate delivery site and requires the submittal of an initial application and license fee for the branch office or alternate delivery site.
+(c) A change of ownership for a parent agency is a change of ownership for the parent agency's branch office or ADS and requires the submittal of an application and license fee for each branch office and ADS at the same time as the parent agency application and fee.

-(c) DADS conducts an on-site health inspection to verify compliance with the licensure requirements after issuing a license as a result of a change of ownership.
-DADS may conduct a desk review instead of an on-site health inspection after issuing a license as a result of a change of ownership if:
+(d) HHSC conducts an on-site health inspection to verify compliance with the licensure requirements after issuing a license as a result of a change of ownership.
+HHSC may conduct a desk review instead of an on-site health inspection after issuing a license as a result of a change of ownership if:

 (1) less than 50 percent of the direct or indirect ownership interest in the former license holder changed, when compared to the new license holder; or